ezpaarse-project/ezpaarse/doc/essential/report.md

 # Job reports #

-ezPAARSE generates an execution report.
+ezPAARSE generates an execution report, everytime it processes a log file.
 The various sections of this report are documented below.

 - [General](#general): contains general information related to the processing